microsoft/accessibility-insights-action/docs/usage.md

 ### Scan local HTML files

-Provide the location of your built HTML files using `site-dir` and (optionally) `site-url-relative-path`.
+Provide the location of your built HTML files using `site-dir` and (optionally) `scan-url-relative-path`.
 The action will serve the site for you using `express`.

 ```yml
 - name: Scan for A11y issues